What is The Definition of Distracted Driving?

 According to the U.S. Department of Motor Vehicles (DMV), distracted driving includes:

 Most readers can relate to one or more of these activities because being in a vehicle commonly involves adjusting the radio or temperature, checking a GPS, or talking to people in the vehicle.
-While these activities all seem relatively harmless, they all can be distracting, and can put lives in danger.
+While these activities all seem relatively harmless, they all can be distracting and can put lives in danger.

 Most readers can also recall one or more instances where they have seen other drivers engaging in unsafe behavior while driving.
 It is not at all uncommon to see another driver swerve, miss a stop sign or red light, or pull out into traffic without paying attention.
 A closer inspection may reveal that the driver was on the phone, reaching into the backseat, eating, or texting.
 In such cases, a distracted driver may also be a distraction that can cause accidents by onlookers.